black-desk/cgtproxy/README.md

    This approach has the following issues:
    - Performance issues when there are many processes
-   - Applications written with scripts (like those using [pyqt]) cannot be correctly identified
+   - Programs written with scripts (like applications written with [pyqt]) cannot be correctly identified
-   - Cannot correctly identify when applications connect to the network through command-line tools
+   - Cannot correctly identify when applications connect to the network by running command-line tools

    [pyqt]: https://doc.qt.io/qtforpython-6/